entelect-incubator/.NET/Phase 8/README.md

 # **Frontend**

-In Phase 8 we will build the Front End implementations for the API in a variety of ways and technologies. \* Remember to always be technology agnostic.
-Choose the technology that suites the use case the best.
+In Phase 8, we will implement the front-end of the TODO application using both MVC and Blazor frameworks.

 ## **Setup**

--   [ ] Use the Final Solution from Phase 6 to get started or use Phase8\01.
+-   [ ] Use the Final Solution from Phase 7 to get started or use Phase8\01.
 StartSolution
+-   [ ] Use this template as a starter theme to streamline development, ensuring consistency and efficiency across multiple applications within the incubator's ecosystem.
+[E List Theme Template](https://github.com/entelect-incubator/Theme)
 -   [ ] To allow calls from your Web.API you need to add CORS in your starup.cs

 [About CORS](https://www.youtube.com/watch?v=UjozQOaGt1k)